 The description of ancillary services in IAS 40 differentiates between investment property and owner-occupied property (i.e., property, plant and equipment).
-The amendment is applied prospectively and clarifies that IFRS 3, and not the description of ancillary services in IAS 40, is used to determine if the transaction is the purchase of an asset or business combination.
+The amendment is applied prospectively and clarifies that IFRS 3, and not the description of ancillary services in IAS 40, is used to determine if the transaction is the purchase of an asset or a business combination.
+In previous periods, the Group has relied on IFRS 3, not IAS 40, in determining whether an acquisition is of an asset or is a business acquisition.
+Thus, this amendment did not impact the accounting policy of the Group.